Toob Outages

 6G is in the planning and design phase.

-• Vodafone has announced it has closed its 3G network in February 2024.
+• Vodafone – closed in February 2024.

-• Three say they will close their 3G network by the end of 2024.
+• Three – closed at the end of 2024.

 The British government is aiming to shut down all 2G and 3G networks by 2033 at the latest.
 EE has said, as coverage of 4G and 5G is rolled out, it hopes to be able to shut down its 2G network as soon as 2025.